kailash19961996/Artisty/README.md

 # Artisty

-**Agentic AI-powered art gallery with intelligent search and conversational assistance**
+**Agentic AI-powered art gallery with intelligent search, conversational assistance, and real-time actions**

-Artisty transforms the way people discover and purchase art by combining intelligent conversational AI agent with a curated gallery experience.
-Instead of traditional keyword search, users can naturally describe what they're looking for and receive personalized recommendations with real-time gallery navigation.
+Artisty transforms art discovery and purchase by combining intelligent conversational AI with a curated gallery experience.
+Users can naturally describe what they're looking for and receive personalized recommendations with real-time gallery navigation, cart management, and interactive actions—all through natural conversation.

 ## Problem Statement